Unified Micromechanics Theory of Composites: Estimation of a set of surrogate operators

-Physics-Informed Neural Networks (PINNs) \cite{Cuomo`et`2022}, \cite{Haghighata`et`2021}, \cite{Harandi`et`2024},\cite{Hu`et`2024}, \cite{Karniadakis`et`2021}, \cite{Kim`L`2024}, \cite{Raissi`et`2019}, and \cite{Ren`L`2024} enforce physical equations (e.g., (\ref{2.5}), (\ref{2.6})) as constraints within neural networks, ensuring physically consistent training.
+Physics-Informed Neural Networks (PINNs) \cite{{Cuomoet2022},{Haghighataet2021},{Harandiet2024},{Huet2024},{Karniadakiset2021},{KimL2024},{Raissiet2019},{RenL2024}} enforce physical equations (e.g., (\ref{2.5}), (\ref{2.6})) as constraints within neural networks, ensuring physically consistent training.
 Residuals of these equations are incorporated into the loss function.
-By integrating neural operators with PINNs \cite{Faroughi`et`2024}, \cite{Gosmani`et`2022}, \cite{Wang`Y`2024}, models can efficiently capture complex nonlinearities, heterogeneity, and nonlocal effects with high generalization.
+By integrating neural operators with PINNs \cite{{Faroughiet2024},{Gosmaniet2022},{WangY2024}}, models can efficiently capture complex nonlinearities, heterogeneity, and nonlocal effects with high generalization.
 However, these methods are typically applied to finite-size samples without direct extension to infinite media.
-In particular, peridynamic (PD) differential operators are incorporated into PINNs for problems with sharp gradients \cite{Haghighat`et`2021}, though the constraint equations are based on solid mechanics PDEs.
-PINNs with PD governing equations have been used to analyze displacement fields in homogeneous and heterogeneous elastic plates \cite{Ning`et`2023} and to predict quasi-static damage and crack propagation in brittle materials \cite{Eghbalpoor`S`2024}.
-PINN approach establishes a relationship between the material parameters of a mesoscale model and the material parameters with constraints based on known physical relationships \cite{Lin`et`2025}.
+In particular, peridynamic (PD) differential operators are incorporated into PINNs for problems with sharp gradients \cite{Haghighatet2021}, though the constraint equations are based on solid mechanics PDEs.
+PINNs with PD governing equations have been used to analyze displacement fields in homogeneous and heterogeneous elastic plates \cite{Ninget2023} and to predict quasi-static damage and crack propagation in brittle materials \cite{EghbalpoorS2024}.
+PINN approach establishes a relationship between the material parameters of a mesoscale model and the material parameters with constraints based on known physical relationships \cite{Linet2025}.
 The PD-PINN framework effectively captures complex displacement patterns influenced by geometric parameters like pre-crack position and length.
-The total loss function $\cL_{\rm tot}$ (see \cite{Gosmani`et`2022}, \cite{Karniadakis`et`2021}, \cite{Raissi`et`2019}) combines governing equation loss $\cL_{\rm gov}$, boundary condition losses $\cL^u_{\rm BC}$, a local balance between the internal and external forces $\cL_{\rm BC}^f$, and data loss $\cL_{\rm data}$, each weighted appropriately.
-Model parameters $\bfthe^*$ are optimized by minimizing $\cL_{\rm tot}$ until a set accuracy or iteration limit is met \cite{Kingma`B`2014}, \cite{Paszke`et`2019}.
+The total loss function $\cL_{\rm tot}$ (see \cite{{Gosmaniet2022},{Karniadakiset2021},{Raissiet2019}}) combines governing equation loss $\cL_{\rm gov}$, boundary condition losses $\cL^u_{\rm BC}$, a local balance between the internal and external forces $\cL_{\rm BC}^f$, and data loss $\cL_{\rm data}$, each weighted appropriately.
+Model parameters $\bfthe^*$ are optimized by minimizing $\cL_{\rm tot}$ until a set accuracy or iteration limit is met \cite{{KingmaB2014},{Paszkeet2019}}.